meltyourface/blank/posts/True-Will/Astral-Mastery-Journeying-through-True-Will/index.md

 Session 3: Advanced Meditation Techniques for True Will Exploration

-Objective: To incorporate advanced meditation techniques to stimulate the understanding and control of True Will.
+**Objective**: To incorporate advanced meditation techniques to stimulate the understanding and control of True Will.

 1. Introduction to sigil creation for True Will manifestation and guidance on sigil creation practice.
 2. Guided meditation and practical exercises for chakra alignment, focusing on activating and opening each energy center in the body.